CHTC/chtc-website-source/staff/docs/Schedule_Calendar.md

 This section will describe how to create your yaml file, you can find a verbose template file on [afs](https://research.cs.wisc.edu/htcondor/developers/schedules/sample_yaml_schedule.html) or use the one below.

-*\<filename>.yml*
+**\<filename>.yml**
 ```
-Name: "<name>"
+Name: "name"
-ShortName: "<shortname>"
+ShortName: "shortname"
-corehours: "<corehours>"
+corehours: "corehours"
 DailyEmail: "Yes" # ( or omit line entirely )
-Email: “<email>”
+Email: "email"
-Office: “<location>”
+Office: "location"
-Phone: “<phone>” # Office and/or Cell - This is read as a string so format how you want
+Phone: "phone" # Office and/or Cell - This is read as a string so format how you want
-calendarurl: "<calendarurl>"
+calendarurl: "calendarurl"
 default:
-  starttime: "<starttime>"
+  starttime: "starttime"
-  endtime: "<endtime>"
+  endtime: "endtime"
-  status: "<status>"
+  status: "status"
 ```
 ##### File Details

-*Name*: First Last
+- **Name**: First Last

-*ShortName*: (Optional, defaults to First Name if not specified) Should be unique and obviously you.
-If your name is “George Washington” and George Foreman also works in your group, “GeorgeW” would be a good choice.
+- **ShortName**: (Optional, defaults to First Name if not specified) Should be unique and obviously you.
+If your name is "George Washington" and George Foreman also works in your group, "GeorgeW" would be a good choice.

-*corehours*: A description of your corehours that is displayed.
+- **corehours**: A description of your corehours that is displayed.
 Format is not important.
 Example is "9:00 AM to 5:00 PM"

-*DailyEmail*: If ‘Yes’ then you will receive a daily email with who is out, otherwise should be omitted entirely.
+- **DailyEmail**: If ‘Yes’ then you will receive a daily email with who is out, otherwise should be omitted entirely.

-*Email*: Your preferred email address.
+- **Email**: Your preferred email address.
 Defaults to filename@cs.wisc.edu so you will likely want to change this

-*Office*: Your office location.
-Example => “4261 CS”
+- **Office**: Your office location.
+Example => "4261 CS"

-*Phone*: Your phone number(s).
-Example => “+1 608 265 5736 (office) <br> +1 608 576 0351 (cell)”
+- **Phone**: Your phone number(s).
+Example => "+1 608 265 5736 (office) <br> +1 608 576 0351 (cell)"

-*DailyEmail*: Do you want a daily email with information about who is gone?
+- **DailyEmail**: Do you want a daily email with information about who is gone?

-*calendarurl*: The url to your outage calendar.
+- **calendarurl**: The url to your outage calendar.
 Details on obtaining this found [below](#creating-your-ical-url).

-*starttime*: Your typical start time, use military format.
+- **starttime**: Your typical start time, use military format.
 Example => "09:00"

-*endtime*: Your typical end time, use military format.
+- **endtime**: Your typical end time, use military format.
 Example => "17:00"

-*status*: Your status during these hours.
+- **status**: Your status during these hours.
 If you are unsure use "Office".

-*default\[Monday, Tuesday, Wednesday, Thursday, Friday]*: This overwrites the default for that day.
+- **default\[Monday, Tuesday, Wednesday, Thursday, Friday]**: This overwrites the default for that day.
 Use the same format as default.

-_Important_
+**Important**

 All of these data strings have to be encased in double quotations to be valid yaml.
 This encasement can be seen in the template file.